Conservative Maltsev Constraint Satisfaction Problems

-In general, the simplicity of a conservative minority tree $\mathcal{T}$ need not imply the simplicity of the conservative minority tree $\mathcal{T}_S$ which represents the subalgebra $\mathbf{S} \leq \fA_\mathcal{T}$.
-Indeed, there might exist a local algebra $\mathbf{C}_{v,\mathcal{T}_S} \leq \mathbf{C}_{v, \mathcal{T}}$ which is no longer simple and this situation happens whenever $\mathbf{C}_{v, \mathcal{T}}$ is simple but not hereditarily simple.
-The fact that simplicity is not always inherited by subtrees highlights the complexity of the structures that we wish to understand and in general there is no hope to obtain from the congruences of an algebra a complete description of its invariant relations.
-However, hereditary simplicity is inherited by subtrees of conservative minority trees whose local algebras are all hereditarily simple.
-This follows directly from the definitions.
-Since the only hereditarily simple conservative minority algebras we study in this paper are the projection conservative minority algebras, we record this fact in the following remark.
+The fact that successor algebra simplicity is not always inherited by subtrees highlights the complexity of the structures that we wish to understand and in general there is no hope to obtain from the congruences of an algebra a complete description of its invariant relations.
+However, simplicity of successor algebras \emph{is} inherited by subtrees of conservative minority trees whose local algebras are all hereditarily simple.
+This follows directly from the definitions and we record this fact in the following remark.